 Creative activations and eye-catching PR stunts can produce great results for brands that are looking to generate widespread awareness.
 Utilising creative thinking and a visually led campaign has the power to capture both press and social media user attention.
 When dovetailed together, sharing branded content across both platforms can help deliver maximum RoI, reach a range of audiences and has the potential to drive brand recall as consumers will remember your stunt.

 For an engaging activation to succeed, brands need to ensure it aligns with their company values.
 With social media allowing posts to be seen by the masses with just one click, brands that are looking to generate a buzz will also want any attention to focus on their brand message.
 While creativity is critical for this process brands must ensure that their concept and message is easily digestible for both media and consumers.
+Our in-house creative team headed by our new Creative Director, Mike Chivers, allows us to further build on our creative expertise and offer clients a fresh perspective on their strategy.

 Are you a consumer brand looking to amplify your awareness as we approach the summer?
 Get in touch with our award-winning team today.